zyedidia/micro/runtime/help/options.md

     default value: `false`

 * `rmtrailingws`: micro will automatically trim trailing whitespaces at ends of lines.
-Note: This setting overrides `keepautoindent`
+   Note: This setting overrides `keepautoindent` and isn't used at timed `autosave` or forced `autosave` in case the buffer didn't change.
+A manual save will involve the action regardless if the buffer has been changed or not.

 	default value: `false`